OZEO-DOOZ/nrf_mesh_plugin/plugin_channels.md

 This document lists the channels used by the plugin, as well as their respective methods and errors

 ## Generic errors
-All methods can throw a `notImplemented` error if the plugin doesn't listen to it.
+All methods can throw a `notImplemented` error if the native plugin doesn't listen to it.

 The methods that requires parameters can throw two more errors: